emeagenciadigital/meilisearchadmin/README.md

 ## Try it Today (demo)

-Just use your Admin Api Key or ours.
+You can use in the demo your Meiliaearch Admin Api Key or ours.

 Demo Limk using Meilisearch 0.27
 Demo Link using Meiliaearch 0.28